 Emphasizes the origin and the basic structure of medical words, including prefixes, suffixes, word roots, combining forms and plurals.
 Offers pronunciation, spelling, and definition of medical terms based on the body systems approach.
-Emphasis on rendering a professional vocabulary required for work in the health care field
+Emphasis on rendering a professional vocabulary required for work in the health care field.

-HSC 165 Basic Pharmacology (1-0)
+HSC 165 Basic Pharmacology (1-0.5) 1 cr.

 Examines the mechanism of action of the major medication groups as they relate to the physiology and pathology of disease.
 Identifies examples in each major pharmacological category in order to understand pharmacological activity within each group.
 Addresses areas of drug action, clinical application, and adverse events for each medication discussed.
-Intended for students in allied health majors.
+Considers needs of patients undergoing drug therapy and the role of the allied health provider.